-Of course our colonial history isn’t something to be particularly proud of but that doesn’t make it a reason to exclude it from textbooks, does it?
+Of course, our colonial history isn’t something to be particularly proud of but that doesn’t make it a reason to exclude it from textbooks, does it?
 On the contrary.
-And so we took up the opportunity to fill in the gaps during our journey here.
+And so we took up the opportunity to fill in the gaps during our journey to Guyana.

-One day turned out to be particularly interesting and educating, thanks to a local guy called Ray who lived in Parika.
+One day turned out to be particularly interesting and educational, thanks to a local guy called Ray who lived in Parika.
 He offered us a boat ride to some places with Dutch history.

-We studied the three tombstones in what used to be the church.
+We studied the three tombstones inside the former church.
 They dated from the 18th century and beneath the stones lay the remains of a barber-surgeon, and an administrator and his son.
 We were not allowed to take photos but nobody could explain why.
 The (in)famous words ‘government rules’ closed the discussion.
-Right.

-An important reason why Ray had wanted to take us was because he had stumbled upon graves on his newly cleared terrain in the rainforest.
+An important reason why Ray had wanted to take us was that he had stumbled upon graves on his newly cleared terrain in the rainforest.
 He expected them to be Dutch and wanted us to verify it.
-From Fort Zeelandia we took the boat, left the Essequibo River and turned into a side arm that sharply curved through mangroves.
+From Fort Zeelandia we took the boat, left the Essequibo River and turned into a sidearm that sharply curved through mangroves.

 We stopped at a camp where two of Ray’s men were clearing terrain.
 We hiked through the forest using a GPS.
 Ray was searching for an old trail that at one point in time must have connected plantations with a church.
 Ray assumed that the graves were located near the church but nothing remained of the latter.